Chart Color Schemes

 Highgate features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Highgate's dwelling structure, as per the latest Census, consisted of 21.1% houses and 78.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 37.1% houses and 62.9% other dwellings.
-Home ownership in Highgate stood at 18.3%, with mortgaged dwellings at 24.0% and rented ones at 57.7%.
-The median monthly mortgage repayment was $1,752, below Perth metro's average of $2,167.
+Highgate's dwelling structure at the latest Census showed 21.1% houses and 78.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 37.1% houses and 62.9% other dwellings.
+Home ownership in Highgate was at 18.3%, with mortgaged dwellings at 24.0% and rented ones at 57.7%.
+The median monthly mortgage repayment was $1,752, lower than Perth metro's $2,167.
 Median weekly rent in Highgate was $365, compared to Perth metro's $390.
-Nationally, Highgate's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Highgate's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing